pgailinas/videoqa-representation-comparison/docs/02_Run_Baseline_VideoQA.md

 ## Purpose

 This notebook performs development-subset baseline Video Question Answering (VideoQA) experiments for the NExT-QA benchmark dataset using the Qwen2-VL-7B multimodal foundation model.
-The workflow is used to validate the baseline inference pipeline, evaluate parameter settings, and establish a reference configuration for subsequent pretrained-representation and autoencoder-representation experiments.
+The workflow is used to validate the baseline inference pipeline, evaluate parameter settings, and establish a reference baseline for subsequent autoencoder-based VideoQA experiments.

 Development-subset experiments enable rapid iteration and parameter optimization while minimizing computational cost.
 Optimized configurations identified during these experiments are later applied to full-dataset execution within the final experiment workflow.